 Kids and smartphones have a complex relationship.
-They use these devices while in and out of their classes, to manage their social life as well as organizing various activities.
+They use these devices while in and out of their classes, to manage their social life as well as to organize various activities.

 If you’re a parent who feels that your child is always on his cell phone, don’t worry.
 You are not alone.

 A poll conducted by Common Sense Media, a non-profit organization that helps parents, kids, and policymakers in negotiating matters technology, shows that the number of kids who depend heavily on their cell phones is alarming.

 According to the poll, 50 percent of teens feel that they are attached to their smartphones, while 59 percent of parents said their children were addicted to mobile devices.
 A total of 1,240 interviews were conducted during the poll.
 The children involved were aged between ages 12 and 18.